Home » Breakfast » Vegetable Breakfast Casserole Recipe

 The full list of ingredients to make this veggie breakfast casserole recipe is above.
 Below are notes about some of the ingredients along with ideas for substitutes.

-Potatoes.
-You can use any type of potato in this recipe.
+Potatoes – You can use any type of potato in this recipe.
 My preference is Yukon gold or russet.

-Chopped vegetables.
-You can use any type of vegetables that you like.
+Chopped vegetables – You can use any type of vegetables that you like.
 Mix up a few different kinds of your favorite veggies or use only one type.

 Here are some veggie suggestions: Green bell peppers, red bell pepper, frying peppers, poblano peppers, jalapeno peppers, broccoli, zucchini, mushrooms, cauliflower, spinach, tomatoes, green onions, olives, and sun-dried tomatoes.

-Cheese.
-You can use any type of your favorite cheese in this recipe.
+Cheese – You can use any type of your favorite cheese in this recipe.
 Here are a few suggestions: shredded cheddar cheese, mozzarella, Colby, jack, provolone, swiss, cotija, and gruyere.

-Milk.
-Any kind of milk works well with the eggs, you can also use dairy-free milk such as almond milk or oat milk.
+Milk – Any kind of milk works well with the eggs, you can also use dairy-free milk such as almond milk or oat milk.
 You can also use water in place of milk.

 You can also make the entire casserole and bake it.
 Allow the cooked casserole to cool to room temperature and store it in the refrigerator for up to three days.
 Reheat it in the oven or microwave.
+Freezing this casserole is not recommended.

 Breakfast casserole on a plate no fork